raboley/the-heroes-journey/source/index.html.md

 Example: Simply by going to lucid chart and creating a new document, then select embed and copy the embed url.

+@todo #24:15mins The link doesn't work when published to github pages.
+Should show gif not nothing.

 ![lucid_chart_embed_link_demo.gif](../docs/videos/lucid_chart_embed_link_demo.gif)

 > You can screen cap your screen on mac using